Skip to content

 Private Markets Are Not One Asset Class

-After policy comes liquidity.
-Liquidity is not just “cash.”
-It is the ability to meet expected and unexpected needs without damaging long-term compounding.
-Institutions map liquidity in layers: immediate reserves, near-term obligations, and longer-horizon capital.
-Only after the liquidity map is clear do they decide how much illiquidity is appropriate.
+After policy comes liquidity mapping.
+Liquidity is not simply “cash on hand.”
+It is the ability to meet expected and unexpected needs across different time horizons without damaging long-term compounding or being forced into disadvantaged transactions.
+Institutions map liquidity in layers: immediate reserves for near-term obligations, intermediate-horizon liquidity for foreseeable needs, and longer-horizon capital available for illiquid commitments.
+Only after the liquidity map is clear do they determine how much illiquidity is genuinely appropriate given the portfolio’s overall obligation structure.

 Liquidity: The Hidden Center of Private Markets